Is it ADD or a Sports-Related Brain Injury?

 • A very high percentage of our players had evidence of TBI patterns on their SPECT scans and showed symptoms of it – there was a high rate of depression, dementia, obesity, and ADD-like symptoms among them.

 • 81% of the players complained of attention problems and showed concentration problems on the psychological testing that we performed.

 The good news came from the second part of this study, where we taught players how to care for their brains and gave them specific nutritional supplements.

-This shows that even those who have brain injury can still have hope – as there is a very high potential for recovery on a brain-smart program!
+This shows that even those who have suffered brain injury can still have hope – as there is a very high potential for recovery on a brain-smart program.

 Nobody knows exactly how many blows to the head it takes to cause problems, yet studies have shown that it takes longer for children to recover from a second concussion if it follows soon after a first, and that once someone has a concussion they’re more likely to experience more.

 Many brain injuries go untreated because the person did not lose consciousness, so keep an eye out for these symptoms and seek medical attention right away if you suspect trauma:

 • Feeling drowsy or having a hard time waking up.